shahanshah786/CamPhising/README.md

 # Camphish

-In this tool I added two automatic webpage templates for engaged target on webpage to get more picture of cam
+<h1>In this tool I added two automatic webpage templates for engaged target on webpage to get more picture of cam </h1>

-### Festival Wishing
+ Festival Wishing
-### Live YouTube TV
+ Live YouTube TV
  simply enter festival name or youtube's video ID

 ### This Tool Tested On :
 <h5>Kali Linux</h5>
 <h5>Termux</h5>
-##

 ##